plusacht/ember-bootstrap-datetimepicker/README.md

 ```

 ### Brocfile.js ###
 The twitter bootstrap resources will not be imported to your resources by default.
-If you want the add-on to add it you have to specify it in the `ember-cli-build.js`
+If you want the add-on to add it you have to specify it in the `ember-cli-build.js`.
+(This options will be deprecated)

 ```javascript
 var app = new EmberApp(defaults, {